Kwes: Biography

 Kwes began playing his grandparents' organ at the age of four and his grandmother bought him his first small keyboard aged 5.
 For his tenth birthday, he received a radio/tape recorder with a built-in microphone, which launched his interest in sound recording.

-Kwes has chromesthesia (sound-to-colour synaesthesia).
+Kwes's younger brother is the musician Coby Sey.

+In an interview in 2012, Kwes said he has synesthesia.
 His earliest synaesthetic experiences occurred around the age of 4 and he attempted to colour paper with the particular colours he was seeing when listening to music.
 These colours have been set since he first discovered his condition: "any form of a G-chord would have orange in it, and the other notes which are not G accompanying that G-chord would have an effect on the type of orange it is.
 Majors tend to be slightly brighter.
 Same applies for D which is always – yellow/green, E which is Yellow/gold, F which is violet/blue, C – Blue, A – light blue, B – yellow/gold/green."
 His synaesthetic impressions of his own music are translated in the artwork to his solo releases, including "Hearts in Home" and "No Need to Run".